 Following the lead of Cream, the Experience helped popularize the power trio, further opening the road for bands like Rush.
 The early passing of Hendrix in the middle of a tour put an end to the band.
 Who knows what the music industry, let alone rock music, would be like today if that hadn’t happened.

-Trivia Facts: All three of their albums are featured among the top 100 best albums.
+Trivia: All three of their albums are featured among the top 100 best albums.
 In 1992, they were inducted into the Rock and Roll Hall of Fame.
 Even in three years they had a break-up due to bad relations, but thankfully got the band back together.

 Yes is an unbelievable band full of some of the biggest egos you’ll ever hear about.
 That’s why they kept breaking up, getting back together, having two versions of the band operating at the same time, merging those, etc. And that really sucked for the fans and the industry as a whole, because everything they release is incredible.

-They’re a big enough deal, especially with the older crowd, that they have an annual prog-rock themed cruise called Cruise to the Edge.
+They’re a big enough deal, especially with the older crowd, that they have an annual prog-rock-themed cruise called Cruise to the Edge.
 Their music deals with very spiritual topics that have probably hurt their widespread fan base, but those who love it really love it.

-Trivia Facts: They’ve had 19 members over the time periods they actually made music instead of being in hiatus.
+Trivia: They’ve had 19 members over the time periods they actually made music instead of being in hiatus.
 On their album Magnification, the keyboardist had quit and they chose to fill his parts with a small symphony orchestra.

 If you enjoyed this, then you’ll probably have fun scrolling through the list of the richest musicians in the world.
 There’s a good bit of crossover, and you’d probably be surprised by where that crossover exists.
 It’s not what you’d expect.
 Let us know if your favorite didn’t appear in this best bands of all time list and we’ll see what we can do about it.